Towards AC Feasibility of DCOPF Dispatch: Introduction

 Indeed, much of the prior literature on DC power flow accuracy (e.g.,~\cite{Kile2014_ACvsDC_PSCC, liu2002,overbye2004,purchala2005,li2007,stott2009dc,qi2012, TaheriMolzahn_PSCC2024, coffrin2012dc_accuracy,cetinay2017}) and restoration of AC feasible solutions (e.g.,~\cite{zamzam2020learning, zhao2023end, agarwal2018continuous, fang2022ac, TaheriMolzahn2024ACRestoration}) takes this AC power flow approach.
 However, while existing work performs extensive numerical studies on this topic, there are key gaps in the existing literature.
 Namely, prior research either \emph{$\mathrm{1}$)}~focuses on simplistic ACPF models that use a single slack bus or neglect the generators' reactive power limits \emph{and/or} \emph{$\mathrm{2}$)}~focuses on DC power flow accuracy over a range of power injections as opposed to the solutions to DCOPF problems.
 Since DCOPF solutions are usually extreme points in the operating region, approximation accuracy at these points is not necessarily aligned with DC power flow accuracy over the entire operating region.
 To the best of our knowledge, the only other paper that simultaneously considers distributed slack and reactive power limited formulations for ACPF settings similar to ours is~\cite{agarwal2018continuous}.
 The paper examined reactive power control in ACPF, and addressed a slack distribution formulation -- though independently, and only applies distributed slack on a $\mathrm{23}$-bus system.
 Further, it does not apply any of the formulations in the context of feasibility restoration for DCOPF solutions.

 This work addresses these gaps using a ``structured'' ACPF model that more accurately represent generator behavior via distributed slack bus and PV/PQ switching models by imposing realistic generator limits on both active and reactive power outputs.
 Using the structured ACPF model with several DCPF approximation variants, results from the $\text{DCOPF}\!\rightarrow\!\text{ACPF}$ pipeline—solving a DCOPF and evaluating the resulting setpoints with an ACPF—demonstrate that different DCPF formulations influence DCOPF dispatch outcomes and the ability to recover AC feasibility with respect to the ACOPF constraints.
-This provides an important empirical counterpart to the theoretical findings of~\cite{baker2021solutions} on the \emph{ease of restoration} for DCOPF solutions.
+This provides a crucial empirical counterpart to the theoretical findings of~\cite{baker2021solutions} on the \emph{ease of restoration} for DCOPF solutions.
+Importantly, the pipeline is a feasibility-recovery procedure and is not intended to emulate an \text{ACOPF} solver.
+Rigorous recovery bounds are possible in principle but are challenging for the same nonconvex and nonsmooth reasons as ACOPF, so tight relaxations would be costly and simpler ones conservative.
+Thus, making our empirical results practical and essential.
 In summary, the paper’s contributions are: \begin{itemize} \item A $\text{DCOPF}\!\rightarrow\!\text{ACPF}$ recovery pipeline identifying the most effective DC formulation for obtaining AC feasible solutions across a variety of large-scale power systems. \item An assessment of the impacts of ACPF variants—featuring distributed slack and/or PV/PQ switching models—in the context of AC-feasbility restoration. \item A systematic sensitivity analysis of the pipeline to load perturbations and guidance on its importance for improving feasibility‐restoration workflows. \end{itemize} The paper is organized as follows.
 Section~\ref{sec:pro} introduces the pipeline with \textit{(A)} loss-augmented DCOPF models, and \textit{(B)} a structured ACPF formulation.
 Section~\ref{sec:num} shows the numerical results, and Section~\ref{sec:sect} concludes with future directions.